tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET SDK/对象操作/上传与复制对象_intl_en.md

 try
 {
   string sourceAppid = "1250000000"; // Account APPID
-  string sourceBucket = "sourcebucket-1250000000"; //" Source object bucket
-  string sourceRegion = "COS_REGION"; // Region where the bucket of the source object resides string sourceKey = "sourceObject"; // Key of the source object
+  string sourceBucket = "sourcebucket-1250000000"; // Bucket of the source object string sourceRegion = "COS_REGION"; // Region where the bucket of the source object resides string sourceKey = "sourceObject"; // Key of the source object
-  // Construct source object attributes COSXML.Model.Tag.CopySourceStruct copySource = new CopySourceStruct(sourceAppid,
+  // Construct the source object attributes COSXML.Model.Tag.CopySourceStruct copySource = new CopySourceStruct(sourceAppid,
     sourceBucket, sourceRegion, sourceKey);

-  string bucket = "examplebucket-1250000000"; // Bucket in the format: BucketName-APPID string key = "exampleobject"; // Object key string uploadId = "exampleUploadId"; // uploadId returned when the multipart upload was initialized int partNumber = 1; // Part number that increases starting from 1 UploadPartCopyRequest request = new UploadPartCopyRequest(bucket, key,
+  string bucket = "examplebucket-1250000000"; // Bucket name in the format: BucketName-APPID string key = "exampleobject"; // Object key string uploadId = this.uploadId; // uploadId returned when the multipart upload was initialized int partNumber = 1; // Part number that increases starting from 1 UploadPartCopyRequest request = new UploadPartCopyRequest(bucket, key,
     partNumber, uploadId);
-  // Set the validity period of the signature request.SetSign(TimeUtils.GetCurrentTime(TimeUnit.SECONDS), 600);
   // Set the copy source
   request.SetCopySource(copySource);
   // Set the byte range of an object to copy as a part, e.g., 0 to 1 M